Definitions of Thought Disorders (Formal Thought Disorder)

-Formal thought disorder (formal thought disorder) can be manifested in several ways.
+Thought disorder refers to the disorganized thinking as evidence by disorganized speech.
+The cause of formal thought disorder is not established.
+Research has implicated abnormalities in the semantic system in patients with schizophrenia.
+Formal thought disorder can be manifested in several ways.
 The following are the common types or descriptors of formal thought disorder:

 - Poverty of speech: The total quantity of speech is limited, resulting in short responses without details.